Gordon Klingenschmitt: Naval Station Norfolk

-Klingenschmitt was transferred from Anzio to Naval Station Norfolk in April 2005, a move he characterized as punitive and foreshadowing the end of his career.

-Later that year, in protest of the Navy's position on his religious proselytization, Klingenschmitt collaborated with US Representative Walter B. Jones Jr. to pressure President George W. Bush to issue a military-religious executive order that would guarantee "the right of chaplains to pray 'in the name of Jesus.
+After his assignment to Norfolk, in protest of the Navy's position on his religious proselytization, Klingenschmitt collaborated with US Representative Walter B. Jones Jr. to pressure President George W. Bush to issue a military-religious executive order that would guarantee "the right of chaplains to pray 'in the name of Jesus.

 Invited onto Fox News' The O'Reilly Factor for 19 December 2005, Klingenschmitt wrote to President Bush on 15 December and said, "I'm scheduled to appear on Bill O'Reilly's TV show, and I plan to appear in uniform, unless you personally [sic] order me to wear civilian attire".
 On 16 December, Captain Lloyd Pyle, Jr.—CO of Naval Station Norfolk—issued the chaplain an explicit order: "pursuant to paragraph 1401.3(b) of the Navy Uniform Regulations, [Lieutenant] Klingenschmitt was prohibited from wearing his uniform for this appearance or for any other media appearance without Captain Pyle's 'express prior permission.